Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 Here is a brief quote from the Astons' book, page 29:

 There is simply no way that Joseph could have obtained enough information about Arabia to fabricate more than a minute fraction of the voyage described in First Nephi.
 This is demonstrated in the survey of information available prior to 1830 provided by Eugene England in "Through the Arabian Desert to a Bountiful Land: Could Joseph Smith Have Known the Way?," in Book of Mormon Authorship: New Evidences of Ancient Origins, edited by Noel B. Reynolds (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 1982), pp. 143-156.
 Also see S. Kent Brown's excellent response to critics who have challenged the significance of finds in the Arabian Peninsula dealing with the place Nahom.
-His article, "On NAHOM/NHM," is posted on The Nephi Project.
+Also see his article, "On NAHOM/NHM."

 The Arabian peninsula evidence for Book of Mormon authenticity is fascinating, though many will still dismiss it.
 If I asked you to write about a journey across Tasmania or through Bhutan or some other place about which you knew little, could you possibly describe a journey and its course in a way that would gain credibility with time?
 Is there any chance that you could even describe a reasonable general direction to travel?
 Could you pick a route that would later comply with routes used by others in the area?
 Could you name a site and over a century later have others find a map with a similar name at that place?
 Could you describe an unusual place that seems entirely out of line with what little you and others knew about the area, only to have others later discover an excellent candidate for that location in a place entirely consistent with the course you describe?
 To me, this is one of literally hundreds of "mundane" confirmations of the Book of Mormon as an authentic ancient document.